kaled-alshmrany/FuSeBMC/README.md

-* The output of the tool will be in the folder "output".
+* The output of the tool will be in the folder "my_wrapper/my_instrument_outpt".
 You will have these files as follows:

       1- File called "instrumented.c" which has the input file + the goals labels written on the input code.<br />
       2- File called "my_goal.txt" has the number of goals.<br />
       3- Folder called "goals" has the graph files.<br />
-      4- Folder called "test-suite" has the XML files.<br />
-      5- Folder called "goals_out" has the functions files if you used the option "<pathofthefuncations".<br />
+      4- Folder called "goals_out" has the functions files if you used the option "<pathofthefuncations".<br />

+<br /><br /><br />

+* Other outputs of the tool will be in the folder "my_wrapper".
+You will have these files as follows:
+      1- Folder called "test-suite" has the XML files.<br />
+      2- Folder called "test-suite.zip" to be used for the tool TestCov.<br />

 <br /><br /><br />